KuntaHu/SeeFi/README.md

 All the processing is finished in cloud platform.
 ESDL cloud server supports the computation of Step 1 and 2.
 Cloud Web Service and GitHub makes the web deployment successful.

-*The model could be downloaded in server.py
+# The model could be downloaded in server.py
-*test images could be downloaded in Test_images folder *GEE download algorithm can be found in the other repostory
+# test images could be downloaded in Test_images folder
+# GEE download algorithm can be found in the repostory (GEE_batch_download)